adrianbaertschi/adrianbaertschi.github.io/_posts/2021-10-29-git-history-visualizer-part1.md

 result should be which files are affected by the commit and how (add/modify/delete).
 Luckily there is [this snippet](https://isomorphic-git.org/docs/en/snippets#git-diff-name-status-commithash1-commithash2) which I used as the base for my implementation.
 It utilises the [walk command](https://isomorphic-git.org/docs/en/walk) of isomorphic-git.
-This idea originally comes from a project that had the same idea as me :-) and looks pretty nice:
+This idea originally comes from a project that had the same idea as me :-):
 [https://github.com/kpj/GitViz](https://github.com/kpj/GitViz)

+# Making it testable

 To make the future development easier, I started to add simple test cases using [Jest](https://jestjs.io/) for the conversion logic.
 The tests clone a demo repo and verify that the commits and file information are evaluated in the